 Krk is a fortified city, so after I parked my car I passed into the walls and started wandering around, not sure what I was going to see, and immediately loved all the narrow winding streets.

-I came to the main town square, and saw the Frankopan Castle.
+I came to the main town square, and saw Frankopan Castle.
 I went into the ticket office to get some information about the castle, and found out that for less than $3 I could climb and walk around the castle’s ramparts.
 I love a good climb for a panoramic view so I couldn’t pass it up.

 I learned while in Krk City that there are several Roman ruins in this town.
 However, here it is ruins in the truest sense- as in there is nothing really left of them.
 There are signs all over pointing you towards different landmarks, such as the Venus Temple, built in the 1st century, but I was having difficulty finding some of them.
-It’s a relatively small town, it shouldn’t be so hard.
+It’s a relatively small town, so it shouldn’t be so hard.
 But then I DID find the Venus Temple- right here in this clothing store.
 And then there was also this stone with inscriptions from the 4th century.
 So a little disappointing on the Roman ruins fronts, but still a cute town, worthy of a few hours of exploring.

-The hike was about 6 miles with a elevation of about 860 feet (at least according to my iPhone health app); it wasn’t too difficult for me, but it was beautiful!
+The hike was about 6 miles with an elevation of about 860 feet (at least according to my iPhone health app); it wasn’t too difficult for me, but it was beautiful!
 I didn’t pass too many people on the trail at all, but along the way there were these blue and white markings that let me know I was on the right path.

 After about an hour and a half I came out of the trees and came across this vast clearing.
 This is what I had read as being called the “lunar landscape”.
-Maybe too many shrubs and greenery to be confused for being on the moon, but I did love how different the terrain was from the other places I passed during my hike.
+Maybe too many shrubs and greenery to be confused with being on the moon, but I did love how different the terrain was from the other places I passed during my hike.

 I read on a sign before I entered the “lunar landscape” that this area has been used for centuries by shepherds with their sheep, hence the stone walls.
 I also read that this was the nesting site for some rare birds- including vultures.
 It also mentioned to be mindful of where you step because this was the home of the horned viper, you know, the most venomous snake in Europe.
 And those of you who know me may know that I’m afraid of 4 things in this world including a) birds & b) snakes.
 At least there were no signs of my other two fears (mice and bananas).